AndrewJBateman/angular-material-portfolio/README.md

 * **Navbar:** Working. top/side navbars with page routing and working links to my Github and LinkedIn profiles.

 * **Home:** Working.
 Top section has 2 fxFlex columns with photo and text, including a Http service to display my number of repos, linked to the github API.
+Also displays date Github profile page was updated - change to website update update date.
 Option: Add more detailed github later but will need api key.
 Rest of page comprises Angular Material cards used to display data on areas studied/worked, using data-binding from an array of areas based on an Area model.

-* **Blog:** 2.
-Complete first 8 of real content: Firebase auth service added so I can login to edit posts.
+* **Blog:** Working.
+Complete first 8 of real content: A non-authorized user can Read the blog posts.
 Posts are stored in the app Firebase DB and displayed on the Blog Posts page.
+Google Firebase auth service added so an authenticated user can log in to Create, Update and Delete posts.

-* **Projects:** 3.
-Complete real content or add coming soon link. fxFlex layout with cards to display project data using data-binding from an array of projects based on a Project model.
+* **Projects:** Working.
+3. Complete real content or add coming soon link. fxFlex layout with cards to display project data using data-binding from an array of projects based on a Project model.
 Cards are sized so up to 4 will show on a row before wrapping to the next line.
 Image sized to 16:9 ratio.
 Cards simplified to get 8 on a large screen.

-* **Skills:** 4.
+* **Skills:** Working.
 Complete real content. fxFlex layout with cards to display project data using data-binding from an array of projects based on a Project model.
 Cards are sized so up to 4 will show on a row before wrapping to the next line.
 Image sized to 16:9 ratio.
 Cards simplified to get 8 on a large screen.

-* **Contact:** Simple mat-form that user can fill in with name, email and comment.
+* **Contact:** Working.
+Simple mat-form that user can fill in with name, email and comment.
 Some input validation is included, linked to the send button so an incomplete/incorrect form cannot be sent.
 The data is sent to the app Firestore backend and a success message is returned once sending is complete.

 * **Future Updates** Dark mode toggle, CV Download, blog list mode toggle (removes photos from list page), blog post notification - tells readers there is a new post.